ngl567/ngl567.github.io/_pages/includes/pub.md

 _Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2021_

-  - This approach is the first to propose a gated and attentive neighbor aggregator to capture the most valuable contextual semantics of a few-shot relation.
+  - This approach is the first to propose a gated and attentive neighbor aggregator to capture the most valuable contextual semantics of a relation.
   - GANA is one of the most representative models and always selected as the baseline on few-show knowledge graph completion tasks.
   - This work was conducted in collaboration with Qwen team.
 Our work is promoted by some media and forums, such as [专知](https://www.zhuanzhi.ai/document/01403034427fa0520e958ee1fe4afc56).